kenwrites/HaikuMajigger/README.md

 # How do I run it?

 After cloning the repository, you'll need to install the Newtonsoft.Json NuGet package.
+Should then run in Visual Studio.

 # What is here?